seud0nym/tch-gui-unhide/adguard/README.md

 # Optional Installation Parameters
 The following optional configuration parameters may be specified **after** the doubles dashes (**--**) in the above commands:
+- -e
+  - Install AdGuard Home on USB rather than INTERNAL storage.
+  - This is the default if the internal storage filesystem is jffs2, because AdGuard Home is INCOMPATIBLE with jffs2.
+- -i
+  - Install AdGuard Home on INTERNAL storage rather than USB.
+  - This is the default if the internal storage filesystem is _NOT_ jffs2.
 - -u username
   - The AdGuard Home web user name.
   - If not specified, the user name defaults to: root